Thursday, October 20, 2011

 Camping in the Jungle of Manokwari

-From 16 to 19 October 2011, I went hiking through the lowland rainforest of Manokwari with two Dutch tourists, Thomas (father) and Sandra (daughter).
-Our destination was the rainforest behind Inggramui village.
-Because I and the hunters had not constructed a permanent house for tourists, we had to stay in a camp built by hunters near a river.
 Two large blue plastic sheets cover the camp to protect our belongings from rain.
 To reach this camp, we had to walk for more than three hours.
 Usually the time needed is two hours but Sandra liked to stop when she saw interesting insects, birds, or flowers.
 She would turn on her D-SLR camera - a Nikon D40 to shoot these beautiful subjects.

 Recommended Place for Birders

 The rainforest of Inggramui is home to various species of birds that are endemic to New Guinea - the largest tropical island in the world.
 It is a must see destination for tourists who are interested in bird watching.
-Tourists need to bring binoculars, scope or super telephoto camera if they want to watch the birds.
+Visitors need to bring binoculars, spotting scope or super telephoto camera if they want to watch birds.
 During our walking tour inside this lowland forest, we saw cockatoos, a lot of hornbills, pigeons.
 Butterflies flew around us to find nectar in every wild flowers when we were walking through the woods.
 In the morning, not far from our camp, we could hear the sounds of young birds of paradise dancing on the branches of the trees.

 After spending 3 nights in this tropical rainforest of West Papua, we considered this camp as our home.
 I made the above picture using Nikon Coolpix P500.